avbans/Ecoroof-Analysis/README.txt

 analysis to create interactive dashboards using PowerBI for stakeholders to explore the data further.

 #INSTALLING THE PROJECT:
 Once the project is downloaded from GITHUB.
-Click on "Ecoroof Analysis.RProj" project file to access the analysis.
+Click on the "Ecoroof Analysis.RProj" project file to access the analysis.
 Use renv::restore() to load the appropriate packages and package versions.
 You may have to install the packages that you may not have.

 #HOW TO USE THIS PROJECT: